 Inventories of transboundary protected areas exist on several levels.
 On the global level, the most comprehensive inventory was developed by UNEP's World Conservation Monitoring Centre (WCMC) and published as the Global inventory 2007.
-The Ramsar Convention also regularly updates its list of transboundary Ramsar Sites.
-Additionally, the global database on protected areas (WPDA) contains an 'international' category, covering transboundary Ramsar Sites as well as transboundary UNESCO-MAB Biosphere Reserves and World Heritage Sites.
+The Ramsar Convention also regularly updates its list of transboundary Ramsar Sites, which also mark existing Word Heritage transboundary sites.
+Additionally, the global database on protected areas (WPDA)11 contains an 'international' category, covering transboundary Ramsar Sites as well as transboundary UNESCO-MAB Biosphere Reserves and World Heritage Sites.
 The European inventory of nationally designated protected areas (CDDA dataset, EEA38) does currently not contain specifications on whether a site is (part of) a transboundary protected area.
-According to the survey respondents, most of the countries have some sort of a national inventory on existing transboundary sites (NL, FR, PT, DE, SK, RO, CZ).
+According to the survey respondents, most of the countries have some sort of a national inventory on existing transboundary sites (AL, BG, CZ, DE, FR, LT, NL, NO, PT, RO, SI, SK, XK).
 These, however, are mostly not identifiable or not systematically prepared.
 The following most comprehensive assessments could be identified:

-- Identification of transboundary sites with the Fundamental Network for Nature Conservation (RFCN) in Portugal as part of national legislation10; - A study by Wageningen Environmental Research (WENR) for Dutch transboundary Natura 2000 areas; - Slovakian and German representatives pointed to available lists of Ramsar Wetlands of international importance (DE and SK).
+- Identification of transboundary sites with the Fundamental Network for Nature Conservation (RFCN) in Portugal as part of national legislation12 - A database of transboundary areas is part of the national database maintained by the National Agency of Protected Areas in Albania - A study by Wageningen Environmental Research (WENR) for Dutch transboundary Natura 2000 areas - Slovakian and German experts pointed to available lists of Ramsar Wetlands of international importance - Bulgaria has undertaken a complete national wetland inventory, also identifying all crossborder ornithological important sites (Michev and Stoyneva (2007), and the WetMainAreas project (2017-2018)

+As some countries have very few transboundary sites, a sophisticated inventory is not necessary for those cases (LT, SI, XK).
 Furthermore, the EEA keeps track of potential transboundary sites.
-In the underlying assessment all terrestrial Natura 2000 sites which are adjacent to another Natura 2000 site across a border are counted, based on different distances (of buffer).
-The following Table 3 gives an overview of such existing sites in the countries that participated in the survey11.
+In the underlying assessment all Natura 2000 site which are adjacent to another Natura 2000 site across a border are counted, based on different distances (of buffer).
+The following Figure 5 gives an overview of such existing sites in the countries that participated in the survey13.